snowtrack/snowfs/README.md

 The [tests and benchmarks](https://github.com/snowtrack/snowfs/tree/main/test) also serve as API specification and usage examples.

-These resources are not handled by `SnowFS` maintainers and might be out of date.
-Please verify it before opening new issues.

 ## Supported Platforms

-Currently, Windows, macOS, and Linux are supported. `SnowFS` works on plain filesystems like FAT, NTFS, HFS+ and has extended support for APFS and ReFS\*.
+Currently, Windows, macOS, and Linux are supported. `SnowFS` works on plain filesystems like FAT, NTFS, HFS+ and has extended support for APFS and ReFS.

 ## How can I contribute?